pvenetis/printshop-RFM-customer-segmentation/README.md

 # Print Shop Customer Segmentation using RFM Analysis

-> This project analyzes ~1,000 print shop orders using RFM (Recency, Frequency, Monetary) segmentation to understand customer behavior, identify high-value buyers, and highlight opportunities for retention and growth.
+> This project analyzes ~1,000 print shop orders using RFM (Recency, Frequency, Monetary) segmentation to understand customer behavior, identify high-value buyers, highlight segments that need retention efforts, and determine which segments can be deprioritized.
-> A Power BI dashboard visualizes customer segments, revenue contribution, product mix, and behavioral metrics for actionable insights.
+> A Power BI dashboard visualizes customer segments, revenue contribution, product mix, and behavioral metrics for actionable insights and strategic decision-making.

 ### Table of Contents
 - [Executive Summary](#executive-summary)